indyjo/bitwrk/QUICKSTART.md

 ### Network rendering
 If you're lucky enough to have a home network with a number of computers running idle, then *network rendering* is an option for you.
 You may combine network rendering with local rendering and even swarm rendering for optimal performance.
 Network rendering is also a good option if your project is privacy-sensitive, because it does not involve the BitWrk service at all and no data is transfered to third parties.

-Whith network rendering, the computers in your network have to cover three roles (the terminology comes from Blender3D's own network rendering add-on):
+With network rendering, the computers in your network have to cover three roles (the terminology comes from Blender3D's own network rendering add-on):

  - There must be *exactly one* **Master** computer.
 This is where the BitWrk client will be run on, the one that will perform all communication to the BitWrk service, if any.
  - Each computer in the network may fulfill a **Slave** role.
 These computers do the actual rendering, which is why they must each run a worker process.
 The more slaves, the faster the rendering.